gungun2004/pokedox/README.md

 ### Available Scripts 🛠️
-In the project directory, you can run: npm start 🚀
+-In the project directory, you can run:
+-npm start 🚀
-Runs the app in development mode. 🌟
+-Runs the app in development mode. 🌟
-Open http://localhost:3000 🌐 to view it in your browser.
+-Open http://localhost:3000 🌐 to view it in your browser.
-The page will reload 🔄 when you make changes.
+-The page will reload 🔄 when you make changes.
-You may also see any lint errors in the console. 🚧 npm run build 📦
+-You may also see any lint errors in the console. 🚧 -npm run build 📦
-Builds the app for production to the build folder. 🏗️ It correctly bundles React in production mode 🔧 and optimizes the build for the best performance. 🌟
+-Builds the app for production to the build folder. 🏗️ -It correctly bundles React in production mode 🔧 and optimizes the build for the best performance. 🌟

 ### Technologies Used 💻
 - ⚛️ React